Huguitis/aoi.js-documentation/src/functions/info/userBanner.md

 id: userBanner
 ---

-`$userBanner` will return the profile picture of a specific user.
+`$userBanner` will return the profile banner of a specific user.

 ## Usage